immense/immybot-documentation/src/guide/immy-commands.md

 `-Context` accepts either "System" or "User"

 `-Timeout` accepts an integer denoted in seconds.
+The default is 120.

 #### Examples